 Fact or Fiction

 First, determine if the beliefs held by the people of your fictional world have merit.
 Are gods, or forces that are worshipped, real?
 Perhaps the people don’t get all the details right but knowing if gods are genuine or not is perhaps the most central question to creating a fictional religion.
 There are three ways of answering this question as a worldbuilder: gods or their equivalent are real, gods or their equivalent are not real, or it is unknown.
+Each of these options could have profound impact.

 Gods and Forces